mikey.bike . archive . other writings . lists . about

 compiler can infer the types.
 Remember that the trait is generic over

-type.
+the Output type.
 If we add another instance, there is indeed a

 failure to compile that same code: